dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/sql.md

     ![Contextual menu](sql/_static/stopIIS.png)

-    * If you were running VS in non-debug mode, press F5 to run in debug mode.
+    * If the app is running in non-debug mode, press F5 to run in debug mode.
-    * If you were running VS in debug mode, stop the debugger and press F5.
+    * If the app in debug mode, stop the debugger and press F5.

 # [Visual Studio Code](#tab/visual-studio-code)